An overview of assistive technology

 Does it need to be approved and quoted first?

-If you haven’t bought it before and not sure whether you need advice from an assistive technology advisor, it’s worth asking.
-Or, you could check with your my NDIS contact, plan manager or support coordinator (if you have one).
+It’s worth asking if you haven’t bought it before and you’re not sure whether you need advice from an assistive technology advisor.
+Or you could check with your my NDIS contact, plan manager or support coordinator (if you have one).

-For assistive technology that is more than $1,500, you need to provide advice from an assistive technology advisor.
-A quote is needed for high-cost assistive technology.
+For assistive technology that’s more than $1,500, you need to provide advice from an assistive technology advisor.
+You need a quote for high-cost assistive technology.

 Is the assistive technology cost effective?

-We generally fund the standard level of assistive technology you need, based on your goals.
-If you ask for a more expensive option that achieves the same outcome as a lower cost option, we’ll fund the most cost-effective item.
+We generally fund the standard level of assistive technology you need based on your goals.
+We’ll fund the most cost-effective item if you ask for a more expensive option that achieves the same outcome as a lower cost option.

-Is there evidence it is the best option for you?
+Is there evidence it's the best option for you?

-Information and evidence play a significant role in our decision-making process for funding assistive technology.
-Evidence may come from various sources.
+Information and evidence play a big role in our decision-making process for funding assistive technology.
+Evidence could come from various sources.
 These include:

 • product trials